IRS Rules for Health Saving Accounts (HSA)

 - You are not covered by any non-qualified plans.

-These eligibility rules determine if you can add to your HSA account, not if you can spend your HSA money.
-This is a handy feature should your eligibility change in the future.
+These eligibility rules determine if you can contribute to your HSA account, not if you can spend your HSA money.

 A non-qualified plan is any medical plan that does not meet HDHP requirements.
 Coverage under any other medical plan (primary or secondary/dependant coverage) will make you ineligible for an HSA plan.